 The Challenger Mindset

-High schools have the choice to focus on one of high school motivational speaker Wigge’s challenges, combined with one of the keynote angles from above.
-You find more information on his five challenges below the following videos.
+High schools have the choice to focus on one of the motivational speaker’s challenges combined with one of the keynote topics outlined above.
+You can find more information on his five challenges below in the following videos.

-‘High School motivational speaker Michael Wigge motivated with his incredible energy our grad students, and he was funny, too!’
+‘High School motivational speaker Michael Wigge motivated our grad students with his incredible energy, and he was funny too!’
 Peter Claren, Mauritius High School in Bueren

 Michael on High School Stages

-The high school motivational speaker was invited on The Tonight Show and Today Show later on to present his book of the same title to the American audience.
-The TV show of the same title was aired on PBS nationwide, which was picked up by Jay Leno, who invited him on The Tonight Show shortly after.
+This high school motivational speaker was invited on The Tonight Show and Today show to discuss his book How to Travel the World for Free for the American audience.
+The TV show of the same title was aired on PBS nationwide.

-The high school keynote based upon this adventure challenge is highly popular with high school students due to the fact they can relate to the fact of not having that much money, and often wanting to have an adventure like a world travel, too.
+The high school keynote based upon this adventure challenge is highly popular with high school students due to the fact that they can relate to the idea of not having much money while wanting to experience an adventure like world travel.

-After 14 countries and 42 artful barter deals around the world, Wigge managed to achieve his incredible goals and calls himself the proud owner of a quarter of an acre piece of land on Big Island, Hawaii.
-A house is part of the beautiful jungle property, all achieved by incredible barter deals.
+After 14 countries and 42 artful barter deals around the world, Wigge managed to achieve his incredible goal, calling himself the proud owner of a quarter of an acre piece of land on the Big Island in Hawaii.
+A house is part of the beautiful jungle property, all achieved through incredible barter deals.